Arlanthir/notes/games/ttrpg/DungeonsAndDragons.md

 ### Weapons

-Two types of weapons:
+Types of weapons:
 - Melee
-  - Attack targets within 5 feet (throw attack is considered Improved Weapon, 1d4, normal range 20 feet, long range 60 feet).
+  - Attack targets within 5 feet
+    - Throw attack of a weapon without the *Thrown* property is considered Improvised Weapon, 1d4, normal range 20 feet, long range 60 feet.
 - Ranged
   - Attack targets at a distance.
+- Unarmed strike
+  - Has proficiency bonus. *1 + Str modifier* bludgeoning damage.

 Weapon properties:
 - **Ammunition**: At the end of a battle, you can spend 1 minute to recover half the expended ammunition.
 Melee attack is considered Improved Weapon, 1d4 damage.